mohd-ayaan/SummarAize/README.md

 ### SummarAIze

+## My Technical Approach
+For the technical assessment, I developed a full-stack **Document Summary Assistant** to demonstrate proficiency in building a complete, real-world application.
+My approach centered on a clean, scalable architecture with a clear separation of concerns.

+The application’s front end, built with **React**, provides a simple, intuitive user interface with drag-and-drop and file-picker functionality for document uploads.
+It includes visual feedback like loading states for an optimal user experience, and a polished Neumorphism design for visual appeal.

+The back end is powered by a **Node.js/Express** server that acts as a central API.
+Upon receiving a file, the server orchestrates the entire process.
+It routes PDF files to a Python microservice that uses **PyMuPDF** for text extraction, and images to the same service for **OCR** using the **Tesseract** engine.
+This separation was a key decision to leverage Python's strong ecosystem for specialized tasks while keeping the core server lightweight.

+Finally, the extracted text is sent to the **Gemini API**, which intelligently generates a summary based on the user's selected length (short, medium, long).
+The final summary is then returned to the front end and displayed to the user.
+This architecture is robust, efficient, and easily scalable for a production environment.

 ## 📝 Description

 **SummarAIze** is a full-stack web application that simplifies document analysis by generating smart, AI-powered summaries from any uploaded PDF or image.
 The application provides an intuitive drag-and-drop interface, making it easy for users to quickly get the essential information and key points from their documents.
 It is a powerful tool for students, researchers, and professionals who need to digest large amounts of information efficiently.